 - If you or your spouse is in the military and your house was sold due to service-related relocation, you don’t have to repay the credit.

-Any money gained from the sale of the house (difference between the sale price and your net cost) you’ll be responsible for paying back.
-So in the above example, if you sold your house for $195,000, you’d be responsible for paying back $2,500 total.
+So, if you sold your house for $195,000, you’d be responsible for paying back $2,500 total ($195,000 minus $192,500).
 That’s a little better than the full $7,500.

 How Do I Claim the Credit on Tax Returns?